This could be the downfall of national labrador David Beckham

 Beckham is, by now, probably quite used to being universally beloved – I remember when I lived for a brief stint in Japan and every single British man was greeted with delightful calls of “Beckham-u” – even if they bore more of a passing resemblance to… well, Bill Oddie.
 Revered, respected, shut-the-front-door handsome: David Beckham’s star, it seemed, simply could not fizzle or falter.
 Until now.

-Things have taken a disappointing turn, with unwelcome news that the human golden retriever of our hearts – our national labrador, David Beckham – has announced he is a paid ambassador for Qatar in a rumoured £10m deal for the World Cup.
+Things have taken a disappointing turn, with unwelcome news that the human golden retriever of our hearts – our national labrador, David Beckham – is a paid ambassador for Qatar in a rumoured £10m deal for the World Cup, which began this weekend.
 Qatar, lest we forget, is a country where homosexuality is illegal; where same-sex relationships are criminalised by prison sentences of up to three years plus a hefty fine; where the maximum possible penalty for Muslims is death by stoning.

 A representative from the England LGBT+ fans’ group Three Lions Pride (whose members have decided not to attend the World Cup finals later this month due to fears their presence could make the local queer community more vulnerable) said: “We’re just so disappointed because the LGBTQ+ community has had David Beckham on a pedestal as a great ally, and then it turns out he’s an ambassador for this World Cup and that’s incredibly disappointing.
 So I hope the message has got through that people will be criticised for that.”

-Comedian Joe Lycett, who famously pledged ironic and mocking support for Liz Truss (earning him a front page in the Daily Mail) has now issued a challenge to Beckham: pull out of his World Cup deal or he (Lycett) will shred £10,000 of his own money on live TV.
+Comedian Joe Lycett, who famously pledged ironic and mocking support for Liz Truss (earning him a front page in the Daily Mail) issued a challenge to Beckham: pull out of his World Cup deal or he (Lycett) would shred £10,000 of his own money on live TV; which he did (except, of course, he didn’t.
+Lycett is no monster).

-In an Instagram video shared on Sunday, Lycett sat at a desk with £10,000 in cash in front of him, and said: “This is a message to David Beckham.
+In an Instagram video shared last week, before the denouement yesterday, Lycett sat at a desk with £10,000 in cash in front of him, and said: “This is a message to David Beckham.
 I consider you, along with Kim Woodburn and Monty Don, to be a gay icon.
 You’re the first premiership footballer to do shoots with gay magazines like Attitude, to speak openly about your gay fans, and you married a Spice Girl, which is the gayest thing a human being can do.

 “But now it’s 2022.
 And you signed a reported £10m deal with Qatar to be their ambassador during the Fifa World Cup.
 Qatar was voted as one of the worst places in the world to be gay.
 Homosexuality is illegal, punishable by imprisonment and, if you’re Muslim, possibly even death.”